Special Opportunities and Programs

-Students interested in the America Reads or America Counts programs should complete an online application and will be interviewed by a student coordinator.
+Students interested in the America Reads or America Counts programs should complete an online application, available at the beginning of each semester, and will be interviewed by a student coordinator.
 Additionally, students must be eligible for federal work-study.
 Once hired, tutors are required to attend a mandatory training session prior to tutoring and participate in additional monthly trainings throughout the semester.
 For more information contact the office at 513-529-2961 or e-mail CommunityEngagement@MiamiOH.edu.

 Harry T. Wilks Leadership Institute

 The Harry T. Wilks Leadership Institute provides curricular and co-curricular opportunities to develop ethical leadership capacity and competencies.
 Participation in Wilks sponsored programs will enable the development of your leadership style and philosophy and put you on the path to becoming a transformational leader.
 In addition to our programs, the Wilks Leadership Institute also collaborates closely with other leadership development programs on campus and can, therefore, assist you in the identification of programs and opportunities that best fit your developmental needs and desires.
 To begin your leadership journey, contact the Wilks Leadership Institute at wilksleadership@MiamiOH.edu or 513-529-0830 or visit our website at www.MiamiOH.edu/wilks.